msalmonse/csv2/docs/commands.md

                          the corresponding bitmap
     list colournames     List the colour names known to the program
+    list json            Like 'help usage' but with the output in JSON
     list shapes          List the shape names defined internally version              List the version
 ```